osu-crypto/libOTe/libOTe/Tools/Spin/README.md

 Dependency selection follows libOTe's normal pattern:

 - `LIBOTE_SPIN_SOURCE=/path/to/spin` uses editable local sources, without fetching.
-- Otherwise, an installed `spin` package can be found through `CMAKE_PREFIX_PATH`.
+- Otherwise, an installed `spin` 0.2.x package can be found through `CMAKE_PREFIX_PATH`.
+Version 0.2 introduces the required `PreparedEncoder` API.
 - `FETCH_SPIN=ON`, or `FETCH_AUTO=ON` without a SPIN-specific override, fetches
   the dependency when needed. `FETCH_SPIN=OFF` suppresses automatic fetching.

-The fetcher obtains exactly commit `b5a81b1d7fc98626419af184ce354cc2d4cf1b06` from [ladnir/spin_codes](https://github.com/ladnir/spin_codes) with Git depth one and builds only `spin/`.
+The fetcher obtains exactly commit `f2010e03d2dbe5003e90c89ba346c743793536a6` from [ladnir/spin_codes](https://github.com/ladnir/spin_codes) with Git depth one and builds only `spin/`.
 It does not download historical experiment binaries.
 The repository is public; fetching does not require GitHub credentials.